xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 >**Second packet**
 >
 >![](/assets/images/HTB-Writeup-Office/Pasted image 20240619112617.png)
+>
  {: .prompt-info }

+>Tip: The essence of the `AS-REProasting Attack` is as follows: When you do not enforce `pre-authentication`, a malicious attacker can directly send a `dummy request for authentication`.
+The `KDC` will return an encrypted `TGT` and `TGS' Session Key` encrypted with the `user secret key`.
+It is evident that the encrypted `TGS' Session Key` is attractive to the attacker because it can brute-force it offline in order to discover the `user's secret`.
+>
+> If you want to see more, [rioasmara](https://rioasmara.com/author/rioasmara/) has a [post](https://rioasmara.com/2020/07/04/kerberoasting-as-req-pre-auth-vs-non-pre-auth/) where he compares the behavior when `PRE-AUTH` (**Kerberos preauthentication**) is enabled versus when it's not, showing packet captures in Wireshark.
+ {: .prompt-tip }

 - Visualizing the captured Kerberos traffic in Wireshark, we can identify the following fields in the second Kerberos packet: